Qikeng Sculpture Park

 七崁雕塑公園

-The birthplace of martial arts, witnessing the local history of the Qikan area in the early development of Taiwan.
-In Xiluo, in order to protect their homes, the village was divided into Qikan units.
-The local practice of martial arts is prevalent, and the sculpture park established in 1996 features sculptures of seven martial arts techniques as a record of local history.
+The birthplace of martial arts, witnessing the local history of Qikang during the early development of Taiwan.
+In order to protect their homeland, the local area of Xiluo divided into seven sections as Qikang by village units.
+The practice of martial arts is prevalent in the area, and the sculpture park established in 1996 features sculptures of seven martial arts movements as a record of local history.

 Address:No. 81, Guangxing Road, Xiluo Township